 - Becoming a destitute student: This option is only available to those who suddenly lose their financial resources due to unexpected circumstances.
 However, only dire situations qualify.

-- Obtaining an employer-based work permit: You need to go through the normal process of a work permit application.
+- Obtaining an employer-based work permit: You must go through the normal work permit application process.

 When you finish your studies, you must stop working altogether.
 However, you may work full-time if one of the following situations occurs:

 - After submitting a work permit application while you still have a valid status in Canada

 - Receiving a Post Graduate Work Permit (PGWP), a Bridging Open Work Permit (BOWP), or another type of work permit (e.g., via an IMP job offer)

 As an international student in Canada, you could book an appointment with me to explore your work and immigration options.
 Moreover, fill out the following form if you wish to remain in Canada.
 For other immigration options, please fill out our assessment form.

 Would you please fill out our free assessment form if you wish to visit or move to Canada?
 We will review it for free, but we will contact you only if we find an opportunity for you.
 Alternatively, you may book a consultation session.
 Consultation sessions are not free, but you will receive formal immigration advice from a licensed practitioner.

 Adjunct Professor – Queen’s University – Faculty of Law

 Ashton College Instructor – Immigration Consulting

 Author – 88 Tips on Immigration to Canada